habrasek/web-scraping-challenge/README.md

 ## Scraped Several Mars Sites to Create the Following Webpage

+All done using BeautifulSoup from the [beautifulsoup4](https://pypi.org/project/beautifulsoup4/) library in python

 1. Scraped the first headline and paragraph on [the NASA website](https://redplanetscience.com/)
 2. Scraped an image from [a space images website](https://spaceimages-mars.com/)
 3. Scrapped a table from the [Mars Facts Website](https://galaxyfacts-mars.com/)